Transiting Exoplanet Survey Satellite: Changing to the Northern Sky

+DS Tucanae Ab

-On 23 July 2019, the discovery of the young exoplanet DS Tuc Ab (HD 222259 Ab) in the ~45 Myr old Tucana-Horologium young moving group was published in a paper.
-TESS did first observe the planet in November 2018 and it was confirmed in March 2019.
+On 23 July 2019, the discovery of the young exoplanet DS Tucanae Ab (HD 222259 Ab) in the ~45 Myr old Tucana-Horologium young moving group was published in a paper.
+TESS first observed the planet in November 2018 and it was confirmed in March 2019.
 The young planet is larger than Neptune, but smaller than Saturn.
 The system is bright enough to follow up with radial velocity and transmission spectroscopy.
 ESA's CHEOPS mission will observe the transits of the young exoplanet DS Tuc Ab.
 A team of scientists got 23.4 orbits approved in the first Announcement of Opportunity (AO-1) for the CHEOPS Guest Observers (GO) Programme to characterize the planet.

+Gliese 357

-On 31 July 2019, the discovery of exoplanets around the M-type dwarf star GJ 357 at a distance of 31 light years from Earth was announced.
+On 31 July 2019, the discovery of exoplanets around the M-type dwarf star Gliese 357 at a distance of 31 light years from Earth was announced.
 TESS directly observed the transit of GJ 357 b, a hot earth with an equilibrium temperature of around 250 °C. Follow-up ground observations and analyses of historic data lead to the discovery of GJ 357 c and GJ 357 d.
 While GJ 357 b and GJ 357 c are too close to the star to be habitable, GJ 357 d resides at the outer edge of the star's habitable zone and may possess habitable conditions if it has an atmosphere.
 With at least 6.1 ME it is classified as a Super-Earth.

+Count of exoplanets in 2019

 As of September 2019, over 1000 TESS Objects of Interest (ToI) have been listed in the public database, at least 29 of which are confirmed planets, about 20 of which within the stated goal of the mission of Earth-sized (<4 Earth radii).

+ASASSN-19bt

-On 26 September 2019, it was announced that TESS did observe its first tidal disruption event (TDE), called ASASSN-19bt.
+On 26 September 2019, it was announced that TESS observed its first tidal disruption event (TDE), called ASASSN-19bt.
 The TESS data revealed that ASASSN-19bt began to brighten on 21 January 2019, ~8.3 days before the discovery by ASAS-SN.

+TOI-700

+On 6 January 2020, NASA reported the discovery of TOI-700 d, the first Earth-sized exoplanet in the habitable zone discovered by the TESS.
+The exoplanet orbits the star TOI-700 100 light-years away in the Dorado constellation.
+The TOI-700 system contains two other planets: TOI-700 b, another Earth-sized planet, and TOI-700 c, a super-Earth.
+This system is unique in that the larger planet is found between the two smaller planets.
+It is currently unknown how this arrangement of planets came to be, whether these planets formed in this order or if the larger planet migrated to its current orbit.
+On the same day, NASA announced that astronomers used TESS data to show that Alpha Draconis is an eclipsing binary star.